kurtsmurf/typing-practice/README.md

 When you type a wrong letter, the avatar gets knocked out.

+### Make it more satisfying to win

+Throw a little fanfare.

 ## but before I try any of that...

 Get all game logic out of the presentation layer.